 If the support worker understands that you require a more in-depth conversation they will schedule a call back.

 Step 2: Conduct a risk assessment and develop a safety plan

 In this second call, the support worker will talk to you in more depth about your experience and how safe you feel.
 This call can take from 30-90 mins, depending on your needs.

 Once the support worker understands your situation and knows what you want to do, they will work with you to explore your options and create a safety plan.
 A safety plan is a personalised practical plan that can help you avoid danger or know the safest way to react if you do find yourself in danger.

 Step 3: Organise next steps

 Whether you are looking to leave the relationship or stay, you will likely need further practical and emotional support.
 At the end of the second call, the support worker can help you explore your options and, once you have identified what action you would like to take, assist you in a range of ways.
 This may include:

-- Helping you with emergency accommodation for you and your children, and your pets
+- Helping you with emergency accommodation for you and your children.

 - Providing you with basic material needs like clothes, food and shopping vouchers

 - Providing you with transport assistance